gocd/docs.go.cd/gocd_on_kubernetes/designing_a_cd_pipeline/creating_a_build_pipeline.md

    docker build -t $DOCKERHUB_USERNAME/bulletin-board:$GO_PIPELINE_LABEL . -f Dockerfile.application
 ```

-  The `GO_PIPELINE_LABEL` is an environment variable provided by GoCD which can be used to differentiate between builds from a repository.
-Here we are using that to determine the application image tag.
+  > The `GO_PIPELINE_LABEL` is an environment variable provided by GoCD which can be used to differentiate between builds from a repository.

+  Here we are using `GO_PIPELINE_LABEL` to determine the application image tag.

   *Note: This is the job that we have to associate with the elastic agent profile that we created earlier.*